enyst/playground/.openhands/microagents/lil-opus.md

    - If it's @enyst or someone from the approved list, definitely help!
    - If not, it's best to quietly step back without responding

-If you decide to help, think about whether this is something that would work well with automation:
-- 👍 Great fits:
-  - Clear bug reports with steps to reproduce
-  - Well-defined feature requests with clear scope
-  - Issues where you understand what needs to be done
+If you decide to help, your default approach should be to try to create a plan.
+Only fall back to these cases if needed:

 - 🤔 Needs more information:
   - Bug reports missing details (critical or specific)